HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 When looking solely at iFrames, we see lazy loading is preferred far more to eager loading, with 4.08% of iFrames being lazy loaded versus 0.37% of iFrames being eager loaded.

-This is particularly interesting since [browser-level lazy loading for iFrames has become standardized in Chrome](https://web.dev/iframe-lazy-loading/).
+This is particularly interesting since <a hreflang="en" href="https://web.dev/iframe-lazy-loading/">browser-level lazy loading for iFrames has become standardized in Chrome</a>.
 The standardization of the `loading` attribute, without specifying lazy or eager, is likely why data shows 94.4% of attributes do not contain lazy or eager.

 ## On page